Semka Sokolović-Bertok: Personal life

 In March 2008, Sokolović's son Mario Bertok announced her death from internal bleeding following a stroke.
 She was 72.

 Career

 In addition to her work at a theatre in Zagreb, she appeared in numerous film roles.
 She made her film debut in 1956.
 Among others, she performed in the 1967 TV film Kineski zid (an adaptation of the Max Frisch's play Die Chinesische Mauer).
 She also had a supporting role in La Corta delle bambole notte di vetro (1971, directed by Aldo Lado), starring Ingrid Thulin and Mario Adorf.

 In the TV movie Roko i Cicibela (1978, directed by Stipe Delić), she played the female lead role.
-Sokolović-Bertok also starred as a teacher in the satirical film Majstori, majstori!
+Sokolović-Bertok also starred as a high school headmistress in the satirical film Majstori, majstori!
 (1980, directed by Goran Marković).
 Her last film was Traktor, ljubezen in Rock'n'Roll (2008, directed by Branko Đurić).
 Her final film roles were in 2004's Days and Hours, directed by Pjer Žalica, and the 2006 film Grbavica, directed by Jasmila Žbanić.